densh/densh.github.com/quasiquotes.md

 ## Splicing {:#splicing}

-Unquote splicing is a way to unquote a variable number of elements into a tree:
+Unquote splicing is a way to unquote a variable number of elements:

     scala> val ab = List(q"a", q"b")
     scala> val fab = q"f(..$ab)"